WeebMogul/Data-Analysis-of-Demon-Slayer-reviews-on-Amazon/README.md

-# Data Analysis of Demon Slayer reviews on Amazon
+# Data Analysis of user reviews of Demon Slayer manga on Amazon
 Hello, everyone.

 My main motivation for this project was to have a collected analysis of every volume of Demon Slayer if there was a time I would by the entire set.